-- Still fishing is a versatile way to go.
-Still fishing can be done from a pier, a bridge, an anchored boat or from shore.
+- Stillwater fishing is one of the most versatile way to fish.
+Still fishing can be done from a pier, a bridge, a boat or from shore.

 - Depending on water depth and the type of fish you may want to still fish near the surface, at a mid-water depth, or right down the bottom using a float, or bobber.